pepitooo/crypto-currency-hard-wallet/README.md

 ## Crypto currency is precious

-As you may know it's really important to move out all your crypto currency out from exchanges website, not because they are bad, but because there is no 100% secure solutions.
+As you may know it's really important to move all your crypto currency out from exchanges website, not because they are bad, but because a 100% secure solution don't exist.

 Some examples :
 - 400 000 $ lost from [jaxx](https://www.cryptocoinsnews.com/users-report-losing-400000-due-to-jaxx-wallet-vulnerability/)